opennode/waldur-core/docs/developer/documentation.rst

 Endpoints are grouped by `Django apps <https://docs.djangoproject.com/en/1.8/ref/applications/#module-django.apps>`_ in `RST` files located in *docs/drfapi*.

-Use following command to generate `RST` and `HTML` files for the API:
+Use following command to generate `RST` files for the API:

 .. code-block:: bash